SECTION .0100 – clinical pharmacist practitioner

 (5) the CPP has failed to comply with any of the provisions of this Rule.

-Any modification of treatment for financial gain on the part of the supervising physician or CPP shall be grounds for denial of Board approval of the agreement.
+Any modification of treatment for financial gain on the part of the Supervising Physician or CPP shall be grounds for denial of Board approval of the CPP Agreement.

-(1) An application fee of one hundred dollars ($100.00) shall be paid at the time of initial application for approval and each subsequent application for approval to practice.
+(1) An application fee of one hundred dollars ($100.00) shall be paid at the time of initial application for approval and each subsequent application for approval to practice as a CPP.

-(2) The fee for annual renewal of approval, due on the CPP's anniversary of birth date is fifty dollars ($50.00).
+(2) The fee for annual renewal of approval, due at the time of annual renewal pursuant to Paragraph (c) of this Rule, is fifty dollars ($50.00).

 (3) No portion of any fee in this Rule is refundable.